Towards Practical Single-shot Motion Synthesis

 Acknowledgement

-This project has received funding from the European Union’s Horizon Europe Research and Innovation Programme under Grant Agreement No 101070533, EMIL-XR.
+Both projects have received financial support from the European Union’s Horizon Europe Research and Innovation Programme under Grant Agreement No 101070533, EMIL-XR.